HURRICANE TOWER IS OPEN!

 PLENTY OF WORK STILL REMAINS

 There is still lots of work ahead.
 DEC plans to install a new roof next Spring, as well as the emergency services radio repeater called for in the State’s restoration plan.
 This will fill a critical gap in emergency communications in the Eastern High Peaks.
 Replacing the windows and cleaning up the site itself are also on the to-do list.
+A volunteer trail crew project is scheduled on Hurricane the week of July 24-29.

 INTERPRETIVE SIGNS AND EXHIBITS